ngs-docs/angus/visualizing-blast-scores-with-RStudio.md

 other approaches where we might be trying to do statistical analysis to confirm a hypothesis.

+Typically with small sample sizes (n < 5) it is hard to do confirmatory data analysis or hypothesis testing, so a lot of NGS work is done for *hypothesis generation* and then confirmed via additional experimental work.

 ## Some questions for discussion/points to make:

 * Why are we using R for this instead of the UNIX command line, or Excel?